danosb/psi_influence/README.md

 To retreive these quantum random numbers we'll use an API offered by Australian National University Quantum Numbers (AQN) https://quantumnumbers.anu.edu.au/.

-Each experimental trial consists of multiple runs, and each run includes four distinct sets of quantum nummbers.
-For each of the four sets we'll use sets of 1000 integers between 0 and 255.
-We will then sum all numbers in each set.
-The four sets in each runs are used in the following manner:
+Each experimental trial consists of multiple runs, and each run includes two distinct sets of quantum nummbers.
+The two sets in each run are used in the following manner:

-Set 1: Determines whether a dummy set (Set #3) or real set (Set #4) gets displayed to user prior to trial.
-  - To do so we'll sum the 1000 numbers in Set 1 and do modulo 9.
-If modulo 9 is less than 6 then the preview will show dummy numbers (Set #3), else show the real results (Set $4), which will occur 3/9 of the time.
-If real numbers are previewed prior to the actual trial then we expect the numbers to NOT be open to intentional influence.
-We want to test this condition.

-Set 2: Determines which action to direct the user to take during the actual trial.
-  - Again, we will sum and take modulo 9 on Set 2.
+Set 1: Determines which of the six groups set #2 will fall into.
+We have six possible groups.
+  - Unobserved, influence to even
+  - Unobserved, influence to odd
+  - Unobserved, no influence
-		- If <4 then direct user to influence sum to be positive (green)
+  - Observed, influence to even
-		- If >4 then direct user to influence sum to be negative (red)
+  - Observed, influence to odd
-		- If =3 then direct user to exert no influence
+  - Observed, no influence

-Set 3: Is a dummy set that is not used during the experiment.
-  - Set 3 is often displayed during the preview phase, as dictated by Set 1.
-We don't want the user to know whether they are previewing real or dummy results, so we'll show Set 3 rather than showing nothing.
+  - To do so we'll get a set of 1002 randomm numbers, sum them, and take modulo 6.
+  -

-Set 4: Is the set that is always shown to the user during the actual experiment trials.
+Set 2: Is the set of numbers that may be influenced.

-  - Depending on Set 1, Set 4 may or may not have been exposed in the preview.
+  - We'll get a set of 1000 random numbers, sum them, and take modulo 2 to determine whether the sum is even or odd.

+In the event that Set #1 dictates we NOT show results during the preview (in other words, results are Unobserved), then we will use a psuedo-random number generator to show dummy results so that the user cannot tell whether real or fake results are being shown.

 ## Experiment Experience